unoplatform/uno/doc/ReleaseNotes/_ReleaseNotes.md

  * Now supports internal object in desource dictionaries
  * 134573 CommandBar doesn't take the proper space on iOS phones in landscape
  * #26 The explicit property <Style.Setters> does not intialize style setters properly
+ * 104057 [Android] ListView shows overscroll effect even when it doesn't need to scroll

 ## Release 1.41